 Premier League leading scorer Mohamed Salah sustained a groin injury in midweek.

 Everton host Liverpool in the 231st Merseyside derby on Saturday looking to end their 16-match run without a win in the encounter.

-Here, Press Association Sport looks at five talking points surrounding the match.
+Here, Press Association Sport looks at some of the issues ahead of the Premier League clash.

 Another month, another award nomination for @22mosalah. ⚡— Liverpool FC (@LFC) April 6, 2018

 Salah's been shortlisted for the PFA Premier League Player of the Month for March. 💫#PFAAwards